-Dr. Poole is an environmental anthropologist with international and domestic research experience on community-based resource management.
+Amanda Poole is an environmental anthropologist with international and domestic research experience on community-based resource management.

 the Social Science Research Council and other fellowships.

 She teaches courses on Africa, applied anthropology, ecological anthropology, and cultural theory.
 Poole has worked in both academic and applied settings, including serving as a consultant and field researcher with NOAA’s Alaska Fisheries Science Center.

 Studies and Sciences, and in the edited volume Biopolitics, Militarism, and Development: Eritrea in the 21st Century.

 Her fields of specialization include political ecology, ethnoecology, community-based resource management, rural and post-conflict development, food sovereignty, forced migration and refugee studies, and anthropology of the state.
-Most
+Most recently, she has

-recently, she has been researching the social dynamics around hydraulic fracturing in northern Appalachia.
+been researching the social dynamics around hydraulic fracturing in northern Appalachia.

 Fraud, Waste, and Abuse Hotline